 The Alabama YMCA Youth Legislature began in December 1948, when the Selma YMCA, under the leadership of Paul Grist and Jere Hardy, invited Hi-Y and Tri-Hi-Y representatives from throughout the state to a special meeting called to study the success and benefits of the Georgia Youth Assembly.

 From this meeting, the decision was made to begin an Alabama YMCA Youth Legislature, in which young people could actually experience how the legislative process works and develop skills to become future leaders of our state and nation.

-Jere Hardy Award House: Speaker of the House Emma Taylor, Mountain Brook High School
+Jere Hardy Award House: Pavel Shirley, Mountain Brook High School, Mountain Brook

-Jere Hardy Award Senate: Grace Friedman, Spain Park High School, Hoover
+Jere Hardy Award Senate: Olivia Pride, Spain Park High School, Hoover

 Outstanding Statesmen First Year: First Year Floor Leader Ryan Barranco, St. James School, Montgomery